×

 Portfolio Highlights

-The ClearBridge Appreciation Strategy outperformed the benchmark S&P 500 Index in the first quarter of 2026.
-On an absolute basis, the Strategy had positive contributions from five of 11 sectors.
-The energy sector was the main positive contributor, while IT, communication services and financials were the main detractors.
+The ClearBridge Appreciation Strategy underperformed the benchmark S&P 500 Index in the second quarter of 2026.
+On an absolute basis, the Strategy had positive contributions from eight of 11 sectors.
+The IT sector was the main positive contributor, while energy was the main detractor.

-On an individual stock basis, the biggest relative contributors during the quarter were ASML, Entergy, Eaton, Johnson & Johnson and Linde.
-The biggest detractors were Microsoft, McCormick, Bank of America, Thermo Fisher Scientific and not owning Applied Materials.
+On an individual stock basis, the biggest relative contributors during the quarter were ASML, Palo Alto Networks, ASM International, an underweight to Microsoft and not owning Palantir.
+The biggest detractors were Netflix, underweights to Micron Technology and Advanced Micro Devices, and not owning Intel and Applied Materials.

 Related Perspectives